rilhia/omni-endo-ai-mcp/README.md

 Set Claude's tool loading to **"Tools already loaded"** (Section A4).
 In "Load tools when needed" mode Claude may not surface the summary/trend tools for a given question.

 **Claude seems to be running old behaviour after an update.**
-Rebuild the image: `docker compose build --no-cache`.
+Rebuild and restart the image: `docker compose up -d --build`.
 A cached image can keep running old code.

 **"Port already in use".**
 Another app is using a port (3033, 8000, or 8083).
 See [Ports (only if one is already in use)](#ports-and-docker-compose) for how to change it safely: change only the host (left) number of the mapping in `docker-compose.yml`, restart, and use the new port in your browser.
 Claude-Desktop-only users are unaffected.